NewChromantics/PopUnitySockets/Readme.md

 PopUnitySockets
 ===================
-Very simple websocket client for unity which auto [re]connects and just sends binary or text events.
-Use as submodule!
+Very simple socket components (with matching API)
+- Auto-reconnect via list of hostnames & ports (cycles through them all when connection fails)
+- Just `OnBinaryPacket` and `OnTextPacket` (where applicable) events
+- Some abstractions for different platforms (I swear I wrote a hololens/uwp one)

-Installation as package
+Installation
 --------------------
-In unity's package manager, `+ Add from git url` and use `https://github.com/NewChromantics/PopUnitySockets.git`
+- In unity's package manager, `+ Add from git url` and use `https://github.com/NewChromantics/PopUnitySockets.git` or
+- Add as a git submodule.